karthikkhaderbad/nodejs-cicd-azure/README.md

 curl http://localhost:8080/
 Handling connection for 8080
 output: {"message":"Hello World"}
-# please note that this app is accessible only from this machine.
-If you want to be able to access from internet you need to register your domain and update your ingress accordingly

 # Adding helm repos for prometheus and grafana
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts